FWU-DE/fwu-kc-extensions/CONTRIBUTING.md

 The project is a multi-module Maven project.
 When creating a new module, make sure to add:

-1. `README.md` explaining the extension.
+1. Make sure the folder has the same name as the module name in the `pom.xml`.
-2. Add the generated package to `artifacts` in the step "Publish release" of the pipeline defined in [`main.yaml`](.github/workflows/main.yaml).
+2. `README.md` explaining the extension.

 ## Automatic release process